Do I Have to Attend Church to Be a Christian?

 Many who are disillusioned with the church today romanticize the early church, not realizing how broken things were then as well.
 Take Corinth, for example.
 As the most prominently represented New Testament church, Corinth was also a dysfunctional mess.
 Factions, harshness, divisions, adultery, lawsuits, divorce, elitism, classism, and neglect of the poor were just some of their issues.
 The famous “love chapter” in 1 Corinthians 13 was written less as an inspiration and more as a rebuke, because each love attribute was something that the Corinthians were not.
 They had trampled on the ideal of what Jesus’ church should be—an infectious community of prayer, truth, love, justice, and mission (Acts 2:42-47).

 Local churches have never been perfect.
 They have always been messy.
-And honestly, the last thing non-church attending Christians want to hear from pastors is a cutting guilt trip that would shame them back into attendance.
+And honestly, the last thing non-church-attending Christians want to hear from pastors is a cutting guilt trip that would shame them back into attendance.

 I think of the local church a bit like I view a local fitness gym.
 Great athletes recognize the importance of working out with others.
 They invest thousands of dollars in trainers.
 Hypothetically, they could physically perform almost all of the exercises they might do in a gym at home.
 Yet, they recognize the power of community, encouragement, and strength that comes from being closely connected to others who have similar ambitions.
 If they work out on their own, it’s going to be tough to be a well-rounded athlete.

-Its the same way with the local church.
 Sure, we can hang out at home with our Bibles and check out the latest sermon podcasts on our iPhones.
-And for a period of time, we might not notice much difference.
-But just as having the right habits in exercise are life changing physically, having good habits spiritually are life changing as well.
+And for a period, we might not notice much of a difference.
+But just as having the right habits in exercise is life-changing physically, having good habits spiritually is equally life-changing.

 Here are five reasons I love the local church a lot: